vishvAsa/kAvyam/laxyam/gadyam/shrI-vaiShNava-kRtam/rAmAnujaH/periya-vAchchAn-piLLai_en.md

 praṇāmya atyanta sadhvasavinayāvanatō bhūtva, bhagavatpāriṣadagananayakaiḥ dvarapālaiḥ krpayān snehagarbhaya dṛśa avalōkitōbhutvāsamyagabhivanditaiḥy htaistairēvānumatōbhutvā bhagavantamupetya śrimata

-mulamantrēņa `bhagavan! mām ēkāntika ātyantika paricaryākaraṇāya parigṛhniṣva" iti yacamanaḥ pranṇamya ātmānam bhagavate nivēdayēt l
+mulamantrēņa `bhagavan! mām ēkāntika ātyantika paricaryākaraṇāya parigṛhniṣva" iti yacamanaḥ pranṇamya ātmānam bhagavate nivēdayēt ।

 Text and Comments: 3J:- The description of the Lord's divine form is followed by the wealth of His attendants and His own qualities which please His devotees.
 The first reference is to His first deputy and personal secretary - Śri Sēnāpati Āļvān or Viśvaksēna.

 sankalpamātrāvaklupta jagajjanmasthiti dhvamsadhike-the entire wealth of the Lord is entrusted with Śri Viśvaksēna who is capable of managing the creation, protection and destruction of all movable and immovable objects by his mere thoughts; Śrimati Viśvaksēnē - with Viśvaksēna (Senapati) who is born inheriting the immense wealth of service unto Him; nyasta samasta atma aiśvaryam- entrusted all the worlds in his sway.
-(The Lord delegates all
+(The Lord delegates a॥

 His powers to this trusted deputy, Śri e services of other close attendants follow) Viśvaksēna.
 The vainateyādibhiḥ- by Vainateya and others.
 Vainateya is another name for Garuda, the Lord's bird-vehicle; 'others' refers to the innumerable attendants of different cadres, personal attendants like